-194. We have seen that the ripened seed is a miniature plant, living, but sleeping; packed and sealed up for transportation.
+194. WE have seen that the ripened seed is a miniature plant, living, but sleeping; packed and sealed up for transportation.
 It may continue to sleep, perhaps, for years, if

-^{191.} Describe the nature and destiny of the radicle; of the plumule; of he cotyledons.
+191. Describe the nature and destiny of the radicle; of the plumule; of the cotyledons.

-^{192.} Of what does the Wheat-seed consist?
+192. Of what does the Wheat-seed consist?
 What is the intention of the albumen? the position of it in Wheat? in Four-o'clock?

-^{193.} What seeds are albuminous? exalbuminous?
-What seeds are two-cotyledoned? one-cotyledoned?
+193. What seeds are albuminous? exalbuminous?
+What seeds are two cotyledoned? one-cotyledoned?